13ace37/13ace37/README.md

 ### Programming Languages i worked with:

-_i don't really focus on any of those besides js - so if the laguage is listed here i'm not a pro using it :)_
+_i don't really focus on any of those besides js - so if the language is listed here i'm not a pro using it :)_

 - JS (mostly Node)
 - SourcePawn ([SurfTimer](https://github.com/z4lab/z4lab-surftimer))